FlowFuse/website/src/blog/2024/09/how-to-debug-node-red-flows.md

 ![Image showing two ways of removing breakpoints](./images/removing-breakpoints.gif){data-zoomable}
 _Image showing two ways of removing breakpoints_

-To obliterate a breakpoint:
+To remove a breakpoint:

 1. In the **Debugger** tab, find the breakpoint you want to remove.
-2. Click the **X** available on the right side of each breakpoint to remove it.
+2. Click the **x** button located to the right of the breakpoint.
-3. Alternatively, locate the breakpoints you have added to the flow.
-Click on the breakpoint twice, turning it into a transparent rectangle with a dotted border, indicating it is removed.
+3. Alternatively, locate the breakpoint on the flow and click it twice until it is a transparent rectangle with a dotted border, indicating it is removed.

-In conclusion, mastering debugging in Node-RED is crucial for creating reliable flows.
-While the Debug node is excellent for quick insights, don’t underestimate the power of the Node-RED Debugger.
+In conclusion, debugging in Node-RED is a great way to verify and improve your flows.
+While the Debug node is excellent for quick insights, the Node-RED Debugger adds another level of insight.
 Setting breakpoints can significantly streamline your troubleshooting process and help you identify issues more effectively.

 ## Up Next